We’re Halfway Through the Year. How’s it Going?

 This one is more tactical, but it’s important to do regularly.
 You are the owner and driver of your career, and taking a proactive approach is important to ensure you’re prepared for performance evaluation conversations or for a planned or unplanned career move.

-• Take the accomplishments you listed in the reflection section above and build a few of them out in the STAR format, capturing as many details as you can about what you did and the impact and results of your work.
-You will be grateful to have this information to support your request for a raise or promotion, or to share in your resume and interviews if you’re looking for a new role.
+Take the accomplishments you listed in the reflection section above and build a few of them out in the STAR format, capturing as many details as you can about what you did and the impact and results of your work.
+You’ll be grateful to have this information to support your request for a raise or promotion, or to share in your resume and interviews, if you’re looking for a new role.

-If you haven’t made updates in a while, try setting a timer and spending 20-30 minutes on this.
-Once the time is up you may find you want to keep going, but if not, take a break, jot down notes about other updates you want to make, and commit to when you'll do another 20-30 minutes.
+You may find that you want to keep going, but if not, jot down notes about other updates you want to make, and schedule a time to do another 30 minutes of work.
 A few of these shorter working sessions should be sufficient to make your updates.

 We hope that this combination of reflection and action steps helps you feel more prepared to enter the rest of this year with clarity and purpose.
 Here's to a great second half!